vm8181/Telecom-Churn-Analysis-dashboard/README.md

 - Data Modelling

 ## Lession
 While preparing the dashboard I have explored few amazing websites that is very helpful in designing the reports and dashboards.
-I have written so many DAX for this dashboard most of the I learnt about a very interesting dax function i.e. **Uerelationship**(Enables inactive relationship as per requirement).
+I have written so many DAX for this dashboard most of the I learnt about a very interesting dax function i.e. **Userelationship**(Enables inactive relationship as per requirement).

 ### Reach Out to me
 - vm9455288519@gmail.com